broadly/node-healthchecks/README.md

 containing the following options:

 `filename` -- The name of the checks file
-`timeout`  -- Timeout slow responses
+`onfailed` -- Called with array of failed checkes `timeout`  -- Timeout slow responses

 You can specify the timeout in milliseconds or as a string, e.g. "3s" for 3